Skip to main content

 Customers

 A Customer represents a person or business using your platform.
-Every resource in Ledger — wallets, virtual accounts, counterparties — belongs to a Customer.
+Every resource in Ledger — crypto wallets, virtual accounts, counterparties — belongs to a Customer.
 Customers are active immediately on creation.
-To unlock capabilities like wallets and transfers, customers need to pass identity verification (KYC/KYB).
+To unlock capabilities like crypto wallets and transfers, customers need to pass identity verification (KYC/KYB).
 Ledger handles this for you.

 FieldValues